Backflow Preventers in the Southeast

 Unless you have appropriate technical expertise, leave backflow preventer inspections and testing to a professional.
 This is a device where even minor mistakes could result in the direct contamination of water, with all the risks to health and plumbing that entails.
 The best thing you can personally do for your backflow preventer is to keep up with its inspections and testing in accordance with best practices or its manufacturer’s standards.

-We proudly serve the following cities and their surrounding areas:
+We proudly provide fire protection services in the following cities and their surrounding areas:

-North Carolina (NC) – Charlotte, Greensboro, Greenville, Hickory, Raleigh, Durham
+North Carolina (NC): Charlotte, Greensboro, Greenville, Hickory, Raleigh, and Durham

-South Carolina (SC) – Charleston, Columbia, Greenville, Spartanburg
+South Carolina (SC): Charleston, Columbia, Greenville, and Spartanburg